-When it was demolished, the bricks were used to make the cottage that stands at one of the entrances to Green Park.
+When it was demolished, the stone was re-used to make the cottage that stands at one of the entrances to Green Park.

 At one time it had a model boating pool and a pitch and putt.
 Although I do remember a few of us paddling in the boating pool.
 I don’t think we should have.
 As time went on, it was drained and is now filled in.